elfeck/SGpp-wiki/OSX-(GCC-ICC).md

 -I/PATH_TO_SGPP/base/src \
 -o tutorial.o
 ```
-Then, link the program by indicating the SG++ library path and the modules
+Then, link the program by indicating the SG⁺⁺ library path and the modules
 you want to link against:
 ```console
 g++ tutorial.o \